roosephu/apc/Readme.md

 3. Build: `cargo +nightly build --bin apc --release`.

+# Usage

-4. Run: `target/release/apc 10^15 --lambda-hint 10`.
+1. Run: `target/release/apc 10^15 --lambda-hint 10`.
 Time might vary, but probably it should finish under 1min.
 As a reference, it's ~8s in Macbook Pro 13-inch (2017).

    1. Add ` --zeta-zeros-path <your-LMFDB-path>` if you didn't put the LMFDB data under `data/zeros/`.